How to do an Awe Walk / Activity

 4. Draw what you see

 Use your thick pen to sketch shapes, patterns or impressions.
-Don’t worry about being neat — quick drawings help capture the moment.
-Make notes of any feelings or words that come to mind.
-What textures are you seeing?
-How would you translate them into marks?
+Don’t worry about being neat.
+Quick drawings help capture the moment.
+Now switch to your thin pen.
+Does it feel different?
+Can you capture smaller details like edges or textures?
+Are any of them surprising to you?
+Make notes of any thoughts or sensations that come to mind.

 5. Use your viewfinder (optional)